On the chromatic number of structured Cayley graphs: Quasirandom groups

 \section{Quasirandom groups}

 Quasirandom groups were introduced by Gowers~\cite{Gowers} in order to answer a question of Babai and S{\'o}s on product-free sets in finite groups.
-We recall that a finite group $G$ is called $D$-quasirandom if every non-trivial complex representation of $G$ has dimension at least $D$.
-One of the main results in~\cite{Gowers} is the following mixing inequality: \begin{theorem} Let $G$ be finite $D$-quasirandom group.
-If $A,B,C \subseteq G$ such that
+We recall that a finite group $\rG$ is called $D$-quasirandom if every non-trivial complex representation of $\rG$ has dimension at least $D$.
+One of the main results in~\cite{Gowers} is the following mixing inequality: \begin{theorem} Let $\rG$ be a finite $D$-quasirandom group.
+If $A,B,C \subseteq \rG$ such that

 then the set $AB \cap C$ is non-empty. \end{theorem} Gowers' proof, as well as the proof given later by Babai, Nikolov and Pyber~\cite{Pyber}, is based on spectral analysis of graphs.
-A Fourier analytic proof of this theorem can also be found in~\cite{Breuillard}. \begin{lemma} Let $G$ be finite $D$-quasirandom group and let $S$ be a symmetric subset of $G$ with the associated Cayley graph $\Cay(G,S)$.
-Assume that $\Id\not\in S$ where $\Id$ is the identity element of $G$, then
+A Fourier analytic proof of this theorem can also be found in~\cite{Breuillard}. \begin{lemma} Let $\rG$ be a finite $D$-quasirandom group and let $S$ be a symmetric subset of $\rG$ with the associated Cayley graph $\Cay(\rG,S)$.
+Assume that $\1\not\in S$, then

-\end{lemma} \begin{proof} let $\kappa$ be the chromatic number of $\Cay(G,S)$.
-Hence $G$ can be partitioned into $\kappa$ subsets $A_1, \dots, A_\kappa$ such that $xy^{-1}\not\in S$ when $x,y \in A_i$ for all $1 \le i \le \kappa$.
-There exists $1 \le i \le \kappa$ such that $A_i$ has size at least $|G|/\kappa$.
+\end{lemma} \begin{proof} let $\kappa$ be the chromatic number of $\Cay(\rG,S)$.
+Hence $\rG$ can be partitioned into $\kappa$ subsets $A_1, \dots, A_\kappa$ such that $xy^{-1}\not\in S$ when $x,y \in A_i$ for all $1 \le i \le \kappa$.
+There exists $1 \le i \le \kappa$ such that $A_i$ has size at least $|\rG|/\kappa$.
 Set $A= A_i$, $B=A_i^{-1}$, and $C=S$.
 From the definition of chromatic number, we have $AB\cap S=\emptyset$.
-Therefore, by Theorem \ref{Gow}, we conclude
+Therefore, by Theorem~\ref{Gow}, we conclude